matloff/regtools/inst/UnbalancedClasses.md

 can be viewed as the conditional probability of class i vs. all other classes.

-## Appendix:  What is really happening if you use equal class probabilities?
+## Appendix C:  What is really happening if you use equal class probabilities?

 Say we have balanced data, so the q<sub>i</sub> = 1/m for each i.
 Then in predicting the class of a new case having X = t, Equation 1 becomes